erlang/otp/erts/emulator/internal_doc/BeamAsm.md

     Label yield = a.newLabel();

-    a.mov(ARG3, getCPRef()); /* Get address to return to */
-    a.mov(getCPRef(), imm(NIL));

     a.dec(FCALLS);           /* Decrement reduction counter */
-    a.jl(yield);   /* Check if we should yield */
+    a.jl(dispatch_return);   /* Check if we should yield */
-    a.jmp(ARG3);   /* Jump to the return address */
+    a.ret();

     a.bind(yield);
-    abs_jmp(ga->get_return_shared());
+    abs_jmp(ga->get_dispatch_return());

 The code above is not exactly what is emitted, but close enough.
 The thing to note is that the code for doing the context switch is never emitted.
 Instead, we jump to a global fragment that all return instructions share.
 This greatly reduces the amount of code that has to be emitted for each module.

-## Running Code
+## Running Erlang code

-Running BeamAsm code is very similar to running the interpreter, only that native code is executed instead of interpreted code.
-It does not use the native-stack to keep track of Erlang process stack frames, nor does it use the native registers.
+Running BeamAsm code is very similar to running the interpreter, except that native code is executed instead of interpreted code.

-Instead, everything is kept the same as the interpreter to not have to do any context switches when calling BIFs or any other C functions.

-This means that the BEAM instruction for `call` does not do an x86 `call`.
-Instead it does a push of the return address to the Erlang process stack and then a jump to the called function.
+We had to tweak the way the Erlang stack works in order to execute native instructions on it.
+While the interpreter uses a stack slot for the current frame's return address (setting it to `[]` when unused), the native code merely reserves enough space for it as the x86 `call` and `ret` instructions bump the stack pointer when executed.

+This only affects the _current stack frame_, and is functionally identical aside from two caveats:

+1. Exceptions must not be thrown when the return address is reserved.

+    It's hard to tell where the stack will end up after an exception; the return address won't be on the stack if we crash in the _current stack frame_, but will be if we crash in a function we call.
+Telling these apart turned out to rather complicated, so we decided to require the return address to be used when an exception is thrown.

+    `emit_handle_error` handles this for you, and shared fragments that have been called (rather than jumped to) satisfy this requirement by default.

+2. Garbage collection needs to take return addresses into account.

+    If we're about to create a term we have to make sure that there's enough space for this term _and_ a potential return address, or else the next `call` will clobber said term.
+This is taken care of in `emit_gc_test` and you generally don't need to think about it.

+In addition to the above, we ensure that there's always at least `S_REDZONE` free words on the stack so we can make calls to shared fragments or trace handlers even when we lack a stack frame.
+This is merely a reservation and has no effect on how the stack works, and all values stored there must be valid Erlang terms in case of a garbage collection.

+## Running C code

+As Erlang stacks can be very small, we have to switch over to a different stack when we need to execute C code (which may expect a much larger stack).
+This is done through `emit_enter_runtime` and `emit_leave_runtime`, for example:

+    mov_arg(ARG4, NumFree);

+    /* Move to the C stack and swap out our current reductions, stack-, and
+     * heap pointer to the process structure. */ emit_enter_runtime<Update::eReductions | Update::eStack | Update::eHeap>();

+    a.mov(ARG1, c_p);
+    load_x_reg_array(ARG2);
+    make_move_patch(ARG3, lambdas[Fun.getValue()].patches);

+    /* Call `new_fun`, asserting that we're on the C stack. */ runtime_call<4>(new_fun);

+    /* Move back to the C stack, and read the updated values from the process
+     * structure */
+    emit_leave_runtime<Update::eReductions | Update::eStack | Update::eHeap>();

+    a.mov(getXRef(0), RET);

+All combinations of the `Update` constants are legal, but the ones given to `emit_leave_runtime` _must_ be the same as those given to `emit_enter_runtime`.

 ## Tracing and NIF Loading